srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

 5. In the **Windows Security** window, type the username **azureuser** and password **Pa$$w0rd1234** and then click **OK**.

 6. You may receive a certificate warning during the sign-in process.
 Click **Yes** or to create the connection and connect to your deployed VM.
-You should connect successfully.Close the Windows Server and Dashboard windows that pop up.
+You should connect successfully.
+Close the Windows Server and Dashboard windows that pop up.
 You should see a Blue Windows background.
 You are now in your virtual machine.

     **Repeat step 1 to 6 for vm2.**